Attenuation of a gamma beam

 This characteristic attenuation length varies greatly with the nature of the absorber and the energy of the gamma rays involved.
 The ‘attenuation length’ and depths are often expressed in grams/cm2 instead of cm, which allows to compare more easily absorbers made of different substances.

-Comparing the attenuation capacity of water and lead at equal mass (with densities of 1.0 and 11.6), water is much less efficient for soft gamma rays but its performance improves for at energies close to 1 MeV.
+Comparing the attenuation capacity of water and lead at equal mass (with densities of 1.0 and 11.6), water is much less efficient for soft gamma rays but its performance improves for at higher energies close to 1 MeV.
 Lead is particularly effective for attenuating X-rays and other photons of low energies, as its attenuation length is under a millimetre.
 For gamma rays at the high end of the energy spectrum, however, it would take nearly a centimetre of lead to halve the number of rays.

 NEXT : Gamma Absorption

 Other articles on the subject « Radioprotection »

 Applying common sense rules according to radiation nature The need for protection from radiation [...]

 A penetrative radiation more difficult to absorb In the case of ingestion of radioactive substanc[...]

 Heavy materials for the absorption of gamma rays In terms of radioprotection mitigate gamma rays [...]

 A rare radiation, dangerous, penetrating, difficult to absorb The neutron radiation is more penet[...]